DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 3. While such moral dilemmas may make for great media, few players are willing (let alone eager) to play a child-trafficking/drug-dealing TTRPG, and
 4. The players are undertaking such tasks under duress (i.e., to save Stella), and are therefore not truly "choosing" to fall into corruption to the hags' satisfaction.

-***The Megaliths.*** The Mountain Fane has been placed by Old Bonegrinder due to its proximity to the eastern Balinok Mountains (which form a clustered mountain range around Castle Ravenloft) and to Madam Eva's current residence at Tser Pool (which provides the players with an easy means of obtaining the third enchanted winery gemstone from her tent in order to restore the Mountain Fane in [[Arc Y - Ladies of the Fanes]].)
+***The Megaliths.*** The Mountain Fane has been placed by Old Bonegrinder due to its proximity to the eastern Balinok Mountains (which form a clustered mountain range around Castle Ravenloft) and to Madam Eva's current residence at Tser Pool.

 The vampiric mists have been added to discourage the players from lingering in this area, to create an additional barrier to the leech's demiplane, and to hint to the players that this site is not all that it seems.

-The onyx stone that conceals the leech's demiplane has been added to prevent the players from restoring the Fane until after they obtain Leo Dilisnya's cursed dagger in [[Arc U - The Amber Temple.]]

 ***Old Bonegrinder.*** The coven's ***dispel magic*** lair action (and Victor's *counterspell* response) have been added to ensure that the players fight the hags from close range, rather than spamming *fireball* spells from a long distance.